Osprey Lumina 45 Review

 Our Analysis and Test Results

-As the lightest pack in this review, we were surprised to see that the Osprey Lumina 45 was also able to hold its own across the board in our performance comparisons.
+As one of the very lightest packs in this review, we were surprised to see that the Osprey Lumina 45 was also able to hold its own across the board in our performance comparisons.
 The feature set on this pack is simple, but all you need to travel light, while the suspension system provides support and comfort, even with heavy loads.
 The Lumina 45 is designed for the thru-hiker, for the folks who carry very little and travel very fast.

 The 3D-tensioned breathable back panel on the Lumina 45 feels like a trampoline against your back.
 Adding a bit of weight to the pack makes the suspension system more comfortable.

-The idea behind this pack is that the suspension will still provide support via the aluminum frame while allowing air flow and ventilation through the mesh paneling.
+The idea behind this pack is that the suspension will still provide support via the aluminum frame while allowing airflow and ventilation through the mesh paneling.
 All of this makes for a comfortable carry, with very little additional weight.
-The Lumina is much like a very streamlined version of the Osprey Ariel AG or the Osprey Aura AG.
-Both of these packs provide plenty of comfort and support due to the Anti-Gravity suspension system, that somewhat resembles the suspension of the Lumina.
+The Lumina is much like a very streamlined version of the Osprey Aura AG which provides plenty of comfort and support due to the Anti-Gravity suspension system, that somewhat resembles the suspension of the Lumina.

 This pack is one of the simplest regarding features among all the packs in this review.
-That means that the Lumina also gets a relatively high score in the ease of use metric as well.
+That means that the Lumina also gets a relatively high score in the ease-of-use metric.

-The biggest downsides to the Lumina is that it is almost too small.
-It is difficult to get a bear can into the bottom of this pack because it has such a narrow profile, which can be a drawback if you are traveling in bear country.
-The Osprey Eja 58 is a better option for an ultralight pack that can fit a bear can.
 This narrow shape also makes it a bit tough to pack — we found that even a sleeping bag is hard to shove into the bottom of this pack without taking up too much space.
-For those who have pared down their kit to the essentials, the Lumina will feel like a dream, whereas those who want to bring more, may look toward a pack like the Osprey Aura AG.
+For those who have pared down their kit to the essentials, the Lumina will feel like a dream, whereas those who want to bring more may look toward some of the other similarly light models in our review.

-Compared to packs like the Gregory Deva or the Osprey Aura AG, this pack is as complicated as a canvas (or more appropriately, very lightweight nylon) sack.
+Compared to many popular packs, this model is as complicated as a canvas (or more appropriately, very lightweight nylon) sack.
 But of course, it is more advanced than that!
-The Lumina has a few large, external stow pockets, similar to the Gregory Octal 55.
+The Lumina has a few large, external stow pockets.
 It also has a full-size lid with two zip pockets for small, essential items.
-Another feature that should be noted is the incredibly lightweight material that this pack is made out of.
-The nylon that makes up this pack feels as thin as a plastic bag and is what allows this pack to still have a frame and simple suspension system while keeping such a low overall weight.
+Another feature we should note is the incredibly lightweight material that composes this pack.
+The nylon that makes up this pack feels as thin as a plastic bag and is what allows this pack to retain a frame and simple suspension system with low overall weight.

-Because it is designed for such a specific use, the Lumina 45 comes at a fairly high price for a pack with a relatively small capacity.
-This pack is sold for $250, which is on the more expensive end of the spectrum.
-It is made of the lightest material on the market, while still maintaining a full frame and supportive suspension, so it makes sense that this specific of a design comes with a high price tag.
+Because it is for such a specific use, the Lumina 45 comes at a fairly high price for a pack with a relatively small capacity.
+This pack is a bit toward the more expensive end of the spectrum.
+It is made of the lightest material on the market, while still maintaining a full frame and supportive suspension, so it makes sense that this specialized design comes with a high price tag.
 If you are certain you need a pack that is this light and streamlined, then the cost of the Lumina should not be too much of a deterrent.=